Corporations are generally treated as their own “legal persons,” separate and distinct from their individual owners. A primary feature o...Read More

 - Negotiated Settlements: Negotiation is critical to our enforcement efforts.
 While some infringers quickly acquiesce to the demands outlined in a cease and desist letter, others will put up a fight.
 We will not stop until we secure your preferred outcome.
 In most cases, we are able to achieve the results that our clients desire through negotiation.
-We will memorialize a negotiated agreement in a contract to protect your intellectual property rights into the future.
+We will memorialize a negotiated agreement in writing to protect your intellectual property rights into the future.

 - Litigation: Although we strive to resolve intellectual property disputes without litigation, our intellectual property lawyers have effectively litigated intellectual property disputes to protect our clients’ interests.
 In a recent case, a competitor appropriated our client’s business name and service marks in a way that caused immediate consumer confusion and had a significant business impact on our client.
 We acted quickly to file a lawsuit seeking preliminary injunctive relief.
 Within weeks, we obtained a consent judgment requiring the competitor to immediately change its business name, dissolve its corporate status, pay our client compensatory damages (including all of our attorney fees), turn over its phone and fax numbers, and deliver for destruction all materials bearing the infringing service marks.

-- Trademark Proceedings: Our trademark attorneys have experience representing clients involved in proceedings in front of the Trademark, Trial and Appeal Board (“TTAB”), including trademark oppositions, trademark cancellations, and disputes between our clients and the United States Patent and Trademark Examining Attorneys.
+- Trademark Proceedings: Our trademark attorneys have experience representing clients involved in proceedings in front of the Trademark, Trial and Appeal Board (“TTAB”), including trademark oppositions, trademark cancellations, and disputes between our clients and the United States Patent and Trademark Examining Attorneys

 - Foreign Trademarks: Obtaining trademark protection in foreign countries is difficult and challenging.
 At Fahey Schultz Burzych Rhodes PLC, our trademark attorneys will work with you to protect trademarks that you use in foreign countries, including filing international applications through the Madrid Protocol and working with a network of lawyers in other countries.